aude/ocrme/README.md

-# OCRme
+# OCRme.bat
-Batch file.
 Drop an image on it, and get an OCR output text file at your desktop.